 Coordinating enforcement efforts or responses to safety issues with city and law enforcement personnel or other public safety departments or agencies; informing, answering, and alleviating any affected neighborhood concerns about those specific enforcement efforts to the extent possible.

-Coordinating the implementation of foot and bicycle patrols, as needed.
+Coordinate and provide foot and bicycle patrol as needed.

 Documenting and reporting on the following: